Aerial View of the Yatsugatake Art Museum / Togo Murano

 Interconnecting Domes

-Yatsugatake Museum of Art is located at the foot of Yatsugatake Mountain, 1,350 meters above sea level.
-It opened in 1980 when it was one of Japan’s few art museums in a village.
-It’s building was designed by Japanese architect Togo Murano.
-It has a unique design in a continuous dome shape like a spaceport and makes one imagine a mountain range.
+Yatsugatake Museum of Art is at the foot of Yatsugatake Mountain, 1,350 meters above sea level.
+It opened in 1980 as one of Japan’s few art museums in a village.
+The building was designed by Japanese architect Togo Murano.
+Its unique design, a continuous dome shape like a spaceport, makes one imagine a mountain range.

 One of Murano’s primary concerns when designing the Yatsugatake Art Museum was to avoid disturbing the natural environment.
 With that in mind, he created the building with circular elements which were arranged in identical sized semicylindrical units.
 The shape of the roof was designed as a series of interconnecting and intersecting half domes and semicircular vaults.

-The unique character is also determined by the building materials and the construction method.
-Walls are made of unfinished concrete blocks set in a reinforced concrete structural frame.
+The building materials and the construction method also determine the unique character.
+Walls are made of unfinished concrete blocks in a reinforced concrete structural frame.
 The domes and the vaults of the roof are assembled from precast concrete elements whose continuous and smooth outer surfaces have been left unfinished.
 Inside, however, the space is soft and has a translucent fabric.

-Leaving the museum, there is a walking path with outdoor exhibits of sculpture works by Takashi Shimizu, and bronze sculptures made by local junior high school students.
-While strolling, you can sense a beautiful harmony of art and nature, and enjoy the mountain plants of Yatsugatake, which changes its face with each season.
+Leaving the museum, there is a walking path with outdoor exhibits of sculpture works by Takashi Shimizu, as well as bronze sculptures made by local junior high school students.
+While strolling, you can sense a beautiful harmony of art and nature and enjoy the mountain plants of Yatsugatake, which changes its face with each season.

 Yatsugatake Art Museum Plan